cisco/mindmeld/source/quickstart/00_overview.rst

 10 Deploy trained models to production
 == ===

 Taking a simple use case as an example, this Guide walks through the methodology, highlighting the key design decisions and technology components which underpin any great conversational experience.
-Along the way, the Guide explains how MindMeld Workbench can streamline the task of building and deploying conversational interfaces.
+Along the way, the Guide explains how MindMeld can streamline the task of building and deploying conversational interfaces.